Ohio High School Academic Results

 Walnut Hills is a Cincinnati Public School, and it remains the model for how large metro school districts can provide an extremely high-performing school for its residents.
 As the Columbus City School district implodes with its growing data scandal, hopefully it will look closely at how Walnut Hills has excelled.
 Columbus is the only large metro school district without a school included in this report.

 The plan was to release this report in November 2012 and use the publicity associated with it to promote the tool that Gerber Analytics created to assist students pass the Mathematics subject test.
-With the help of students from Olentangy Liberty, St. Charles Preparatory, and Columbus School for Girls to identify videos, this tool links Khan Academy videos with OGT Mathematics questions.
+With the help of students from Olentangy Liberty, St. Charles Preparatory, and Columbus School for Girls to identify videos, this tool links Khan Academy videos with Ohio Graduation Test Mathematics questions.
 (See below here and here.)

 FRIDAY, APRIL 26, 2013